PetosPy/PetosPy/README.md

 ### Hello from Rio de Janeiro

-- 🔭 I’m currently working as a Python Dev at Aquarela
+- 🔭 I’m a Python Developer since 2019
-- 🌱 WOrking with Apache airflow to keep data flowing for the data scientist!
-I am also working with Docker containers. 🤖
+- 🌱 Working with Apache airflow to keep data flowing for the data scientist!
+I am also working with Docker containers.
+- 🤖 Junior RPA Developer with UIPATH.
 -  😄 Pronouns: he/him

 <br>